 Different Types of Acne

 “There are five children in my family, and we all have acne.
-Our dermatologist has prescribed different kinds of treatment for all of us.
+Our dermatologist has prescribed different acne treatments for all of us.
 Can you explain why?”

 There are many different types of acne, with treatments tailored to the different types.
-The kids in your family probably have different types, and hence different treatments, for their acne.
+The kids in your family probably have different types of acne, and hence different acne treatments.

 Some of the material that follows may seem technical.
 But acne is in fact complicated.
 And the best way for you to educate yourself about your acne, or your children’s acne, is to roll up your sleeves and learn some of the specifics of acne.